After their first successful collaboration on the Faust

 wild excursion into whimsical fantasy, one that sees Philipe happily

-into the arms of such beauties as Martine Carol and Gina Lollobrigida, Clair appears to
+into the arms of such beauties as Martine Carol and Gina Lollobrigida.
+It

-have all but lost his tenuous grip on reality (the scene with the dinosaur confirms it)
+looks as if Clair has finally lost his grip on reality (a mindboggling scene with a dinosaur confirms as much),

-The special effects may not be up to the standard of, say, I
+The special effects may not be up to the standard of, say, Clair's earlier I

 married a witch